25prabhu10/notes/docs/Languages/CSS/CSS.md

 1. Absolute:

-   - `px`: Unit of measure for computer graphics; this is only suitable for screen-based displays.
+   - `px`: Unit of measure for computer graphics; this is only suitable for screen-based displays
    - `in`: Inch. _1in. = 6pc = 72pt = 2.54cm_.
-This will be a true inch on printers, but defined relative to a reference pixel for screens which is _96px_ regardless of the screen resolution.
+This will be a true inch on printers, but defined relative to a reference pixel for screens which is _96px_ regardless of the screen resolution
    - `pc`: Pica.
-Unit of measure in typography.
+Unit of measure in typography
    - `pt`: Point.
-Unit of measure in typography.
+Unit of measure in typography
-   - `cm`: Centimetre. _1cm = 10mm_.
+   - `cm`: Centimetre. _1cm = 10mm_
-   - `mm`: Millimetre.
+   - `mm`: Millimetre

 2. Font-Relative:

-   - `ch`: Represents the width of the **0** character in the element's font (consisting of both typeface and size).
+   - `ch`: Represents the width of the **0** character in the element's font (consisting of both typeface and size)
-   - `ex`: Represents the height of the **x** character in the element's font (consisting of both typeface and size).
+   - `ex`: Represents the height of the **x** character in the element's font (consisting of both typeface and size)
    - `em`: The calculated font-size of the element.
-If this unit is used on the font-size property, it will be relative to the inherited font-size.
+If this unit is used on the font-size property, it will be relative to the inherited font-size
    - `rem`: Exactly the same as `em`, but always relative to the font-size of the root element (which is the `<html>` for HTML documents).
-This is the preferred default unit for many web designers as it allows for manageable fluid layouts while addressing accessibility concerns.
+This is the preferred default unit for many web designers as it allows for manageable fluid layouts while addressing accessibility concerns

 3. Viewport-Relative: